DabbinDallas/A4K_Recommendations/Recommended Add-ons.md

 > Installation:
 > 1. Go to the Kodi file manager
 > 2. Click on "Add source"
-> 3. The path for the source is https://tikipeter.github.io/packages (Give it a name [SourceName]).
+> 3. The path for the source is https://fenlightanonymouse.github.io/packages (Give it a name [SourceName]).
 > 4. Go to "Add-ons"
 > 5. In Add-ons, select Install add-on from zip
 > 6. When asked for the location, select [SourceName].
 > 7. Select plugin.video.fenlight-*.zip

-## Otaku
+## Otaku/Otaku Testing
-This is an anime addon forked from Seren by TeamOtaku.
+This is an anime addon forked from Kaito by TeamOtaku.
 Very good to watch all the anime you want!
+The testing variant is currently maintained and adds alot of QoL features to the original (Recommended as the main add-on, with the original being a backup)
 > [!WARNING]
 > - Requires paid premium providers (eg.Premiumize, Real Debrid, All-Debrid, etc.)